 Sites : Odisha and Andaman and Nicobar Islands

-Given the importance of health and livelihoods, scoping and needs assessment studies were undertaken in Odisha and South Andaman in 2019 to initiate the health and environment programme in these sites.
+Given the importance of health and livelihoods, scoping and needs assessment studies were undertaken in Odisha and South Andaman in 2019 to initiate the health and environment programme in these sites in partnership with Blue Ventures.
 Following the scoping studies, we have selected two fishing villages in each site for our integrated interventions.
 The studies have revealed multiple issues related to community health and environmental degradation in these sites.
-In Odisha, we found that access to healthcare is insufficient, hygiene and sanitation is very poor and awareness of sexual and reproductive health is also minimal.
-Other prevalent issues are the lack of proper diet, nutrition and alcoholism.
-Reduction in fish catch and dwindling livelihoods have forced many individuals to migrate for work in the mechanized fishing sector.
-There are other natural and anthropogenic stressors on the coastal ecosystem like coastal erosion, encroachment of coastal commons and large scale aquaculture.

 The health and fisheries co-management project aims to initiate community-based fisheries monitoring and co-management and improve the health outcomes of small-scale fisher communities.
 The focus of the health interventions will be to encourage participatory health governance, strengthen community health institutions and community health workers to improve water, sanitation and hygiene (WASH) practices, nutrition, awareness on non-communicable diseases, sexual and reproductive health (SRH), mental health, improve access to healthcare, health schemes and occupational safety of fishers.